 Do Cats Recognize Their Own Names?

 Did you ever wonder if cats knew their names?
 Unlike dogs, cats don’t typically come when called.
-However, the fact that your cat doesn’t move an inch when you call her name doesn’t necessarily mean she doesn’t know it.
+However, the fact that your cat doesn’t move an inch when you call their name doesn’t necessarily mean he or she doesn’t know it.

 Cats do recognize their names, according to a study published in Scientific Reports in 2019 by Atsuko Saito from Sophia University, which shows that cats can recognize the voices of their owners.

 Cats living in ordinary homes and cats living in cat cafes were observed for the name recognition study.
 Cafe cats could distinguish their names from general nouns but not those of other cats living in the cafe.
 On the other hand, house cats could distinguish their names from general nouns and those of other cats in the house.
 Researchers concluded that cats can distinguish human language content based on phonemic differences.

 So Then, Why Does My Cat Ignore Me?